Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 40 PRINT DSKI$(0, S) 'Throws "Overflow"
 ```

-The previous example will work (provided that the sector exists in the device) if line 10 is changed to DEFDBL S. Always use double precision variables if you are going to access arbitrary sector numbers in your BASIC code.
+The previous example will work (provided that the sector exists in the device) if line 10 is changed to `DEFDBL S`.
+Always use double precision variables if you are going to access arbitrary sector numbers in your BASIC code.

 An "Overflow" error will be thrown too if the sector number specified does not fit in 32 bits, that is, if it is greater than 4294967295.